 - Animals under 4 months old should have a small meal at around 6 AM the day of the surgery.
 Animals older than 4 months should not be fed after midnight the night before.

 - Do not withhold water from your pet before you come to the clinic.

 - Bring all cats in carriers, with one cat per carrier.
 Bring dogs on leashes.

 - You will be told what time that same afternoon you should pick up your pet.

-Services for pets undergoing spay or neuter surgery include vaccination for rabies and distemper and a nail trim.
-Additionally, microchips are available for $20 and an e-collar for $5.
+Services for pets undergoing spay or neuter surgery include vaccinations and a nail trim.
+A microchip and flea treatment are available for a small fee.

 Other medical services are NOT provided at these clinics.